luci/luci-go/lucicfg/doc/README.md

 * **swarming_tags**: Deprecated.
 Used only to enable "vpython:native-python-wrapper" and does not actually propagate to Swarming.
 A list of tags (`k:v` strings).
 * **expiration_timeout**: how long to wait for a build to be picked up by a matching bot (based on `dimensions`) before canceling the build and marking it as expired.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **wait_for_capacity**: tell swarming to wait for `expiration_timeout` even if it has never seen a bot whose dimensions are a superset of the requested dimensions.
 This is useful if this builder has bots whose dimensions are mutated dynamically.
 Supports the module-scoped default.
+* **retriable**: control if the builds on the builder can be retried.
+Supports the module-scoped default.
 * **schedule**: string with a cron schedule that describes when to run this builder.
 See [Defining cron schedules](#schedules-doc) for the expected format of this field.
 If None, the builder will not be running periodically.
 * **triggering_policy**: [scheduler.policy(...)](#scheduler.policy) struct with a configuration that defines when and how LUCI Scheduler should launch new builds in response to triggering requests from [luci.gitiles_poller(...)](#luci.gitiles-poller) or from EmitTriggers API.
 Does not apply to builds started directly through Buildbucket.
 By default, only one concurrent build is allowed and while it runs, triggering requests accumulate in a queue.
 Once the build finishes, if the queue is not empty, a new build starts right away, "consuming" all pending requests.
 See [scheduler.policy(...)](#scheduler.policy) doc for more details.
 Supports the module-scoped default.
 * **build_numbers**: if True, generate monotonically increasing contiguous numbers for each build, unique within the builder.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.